anakar/zsl_hc/README.md

 zsl_hc
 ======
-This github is used to share our code with hc team.
+This repository is being used to share our code with hc team.